 If in the back of our minds we think huskies look like wolves, and “wolves are always scary and angry”, then it encourages us to think the same about huskies too.

 Huskies, despite what many people think of them, are actually one of the friendliest breeds there is.

-The vast majority of huskies are of course not mad or angry in any way at all.
+Most huskies are of course not mad or angry in any way at all.
 Unless you tell them to come back inside when it’s snowing outside…